DLC-link/dlc-solidity/README.md

 This way, any EVM chain can essentially move native Bitcoin in a safe, "bridgeless" way.
 Ethereum can leverage the power of DLCs and the trust-minimised Attestor Layer that DLC.Link provides.

-_dlcBTC_ is a token that represents Bitcoin locked in DLCs.
+_iBTC_ is a token that represents Bitcoin locked in DLCs.
 It is minted when Bitcoin is locked in a DLC and burned when the DLC is settled.

 Learn more about the whole architecture on the documentation site here: https://docs.dlc.link/architecture/tech-stack

 ## Timelocked Upgrades

 Some of the contracts in this repository are upgradeable.
-They can be changed by a multisig of dlcBTC team and external members.
+They can be changed by a multisig of DLC.Link team and external members.
 The upgrade process is timelocked, meaning that the upgrade will only happen after a certain time has passed (minimum 7 days).
 This is to ensure that the community has time to review the changes and react if necessary.

 <img src="./assets/timelockArchitecture.svg" alt="architecture" width="100%" />